 The New Student Booklet will give you a complete breakdown of all the steps you need to take before arriving on campus.
-On this page, you will find digital versions of the required forms, as well as information on things you need to do and when you need to do them.
-For any remaining questions you may have, take a look at our FAQ page.
+On this page, you will find digital versions of the required forms, as well as information on other tasks you need to complete and their respective deadlines.

 Again, on behalf of the entire Champlain College community, congratulations!

 To create your Champlain email address, and gain access to Champlain's online services, you will need to activate your account.
 (Please note: we are unable to set up the activation process until we receive your Tuition/Housing deposits.
 After you've paid your deposit, you can expect to be able to activate your Champlain Online Account starting on May 20.)

 Our Registrar's Office will take care of most of your first semester course registration, but depending on your major, you may have a choice between two or more courses.
 To determine if you must make any choices, please complete the course selection form.